 - Persistent sensitivity labels stay with the content no matter where it is stored or saved.

 How are sensitivity labels applied in Microsoft Office 365?

 Users with an Office 365 Enterprise E3 license or above can manually apply sensitivity labels to their Office files and emails.
-Administrators can also configure these labels to be automatically applied to Office files and emails with an Office 365 Enterprise E3 or Office 365 Enterprise E5 license.
-Anyone with an Office 365 license can access documents or emails secured with sensitivity labels, as long as the sensitivity label grants them access.
+Administrators can also configure these labels to automatically apply to Office files and emails with an Office 365 Enterprise E3 or Office 365 Enterprise E5 license.
+Anyone with an Office 365 license can access documents or emails secured with sensitivity labels as long as the sensitivity label grants them access.